Loading NuWatt Energy...

 Current

 The MACRS 5-year property class uses the 200% declining balance method switching to straight-line in the later years.
-With the 2026 bonus, Year 1 captures 36% of the depreciable basis — nearly double the standard rate.
+With 100% first-year bonus depreciation, Year 1 captures the full depreciable basis.

 |---|---|---|---|